daos-stack/daos/src/client/java/README.md

 daos-java-api and hadoop-daos.

 ### daos-java-api
-It wraps most of common APIs from daos_fs.h, as well as some pool creation related APIs from daos_mgmt.h and some pool and container connection related APIs from daos_api.h.
+It wraps most of common APIs from daos_fs.h, as well as some pool and container connection related APIs from daos_api.h.
 There are two main classes, DaosFsClient and DaosFile.

 * DaosFsClient
 There will be single instance of DaosFsClient per pool and container.
 All DAOS DFS calls and init/finalize, are from